-Find out if you or someone you know could get financial help this winter by telephoning Surrey County Council on 0345 600 9009 or by visiting surreycc.gov.uk/surreycrisisfund
+Find out online if you or someone you know could get financial help this winter from the Surrey Crisis Fund by visiting the Surrey County Council website or by telephoning Surrey County Council on 0345 600 9009.

 Some people are also eligible for support from the government through the winter fuel and cold weather payments.
 Find out who is eligible and could get support by calling 0800 731 0160.